brjavaman/split_chapters/README.md

 02:00:10 - Title 4
 ```

-The chapters need to be in chronological order.
+The chapters need to be in chronological order, and the script will consider the end of a chapter to be the begining of the next one.

 The script will remove special characters and accented characters from the titles, and use the title to create a filename for the exported chapter.

 Any lne with no title will be skipped, so, you could use that to not export parts of the video.

 # The script
 The `split_chapters.sh` script will interate over the chapter file and run ffmpeg to export each chapter to the output_chapters directory.